Low Testosterone Treatment in Sherman Oaks, CA

 - A prior diagnosis of HIV or AIDS

-We have already discussed how testosterone levels contribute greatly toward a man’s sexual health, which is why it makes sense that low testosterone levels would result in impaired sexual function.
+We have already discussed how testosterone levels contribute greatly to a man’s sexual health, which is why it makes sense that low testosterone levels would result in impaired sexual function.

-In addition to a decrease in sexual desire and problems with erectile dysfunction, individuals with Low-T will also often experience:
+In addition to a decrease in sexual desire and problems with erectile dysfunction, some common symptoms you will experience:

 - Loss of body or facial hair